 Should I Join as Officer or Enlisted?

-The reasons people choose to go officer or enlisted are too numerous to discuss in one sitting, and often they have as much to do with personal goals and biases as they do with the facts.
 Many more enlisted troops are earning college degrees while they serve than in the past, but they choose to stay enlisted because they enjoy what they do.
 Some also find the idea of being an officer distasteful, because all officers are expected to participate in career politics.

 There’s no denying that a career as a commissioned officer presents a unique challenge and opens some very particular doors, for those who have what it takes to lead from the front.